 Writer-director Delmer Daves worked his way up the Warners ladder when the studio system was in full swing, and in the 1940s first made his mark with impressive original screenplays.
-He was soon directing as well, scoring more hits than misses especially with sensitive stories about young people caught up in the war.
+He was soon directing as well, scoring more hits than misses, especially with sensitive stories about young people caught up in the war.
 In the 1950s Daves’ most visible successes were in the western genre.
-He initiated a trend with the pro-Indian western Broken Arrow and garnered praise with the excellent 3:10 to Yuma.
-In the last ‘act’ of his writing-directing career Daves embarked on a series of increasingly trashy ‘young love’ movies, beginning with the tawdry but amusing A Summer Place.
+He initiated a trend with the pro-Indian western Broken Arrow and garnered praise with his excellent 3:10 to Yuma.
+In the last ‘act’ of his writing-directing career Daves embarked on a series of increasingly trashy young love movies, beginning with the tawdry but amusing A Summer Place.
 But first he made what might be his best all-round picture, 1959’s The Hanging Tree starring Gary Cooper.
-The unusually structured The Hanging Tree may not be perfect, but it’s one of those movies that makes a deep impression emotionally.
+The unusually structured drama may not be perfect, but it’s one of those movies that makes a deep emotional impression.

-In the Wyoming territory of 1873 mining camps pop up, leapfrogging across the landscape from gold strike to gold strike.
-Wherever some lucky miner hits pay dirt, a roughhouse community will spring up, to last three years or only a few months.
+Mining camps pop up in the Wyoming territory of 1873, leapfrogging across the landscape from gold strike to gold strike.
+Wherever some lucky miner hits pay dirt, a roughhouse community springs up, to last three years or only a few months.
 To the temporary town of Skull Creek comes Dr. Joseph Frail (Gary Cooper).
 He buys a cabin to receive his patients.
 He charges to lance a boil for the rambunctious Frenchy Plante (Karl Malden) but donates his services to an undernourished child.
 Doc Frail’s dark side comes to the fore when he blackmails wanted thief Rune (Ben Piazza), forcing the boy to serve as an all-round helper.
 A stagecoach robbery leaves the immigrant ‘lost lady’ Elizabeth Mahler (Maria Schell) severely sunburned, temporarily blinded and suffering from dehydration.
-Frail and Rune care for the woman alone, adding new gossip to the local rumors about Frail’s murky past.
+Frail and Rune care for the woman alone, adding new gossip to the local rumors about Frail’s murky morals.
 Elizabeth recovers.
-She soon finds herself thoroughly enamored of the Doc, but can’t understand why he rebuffs her attempts at a deeper relationship.
+She’s soon thoroughly enamored of the Doc, but can’t understand why he rebuffs her attempts at a deeper relationship.
 Frail secretly bankrolls her mining partnership with Rune and Frenchy, leading the local wags to assume that she’s a kept woman.
 When Elizabeth discovers this, she swears to pay the money back — and challenges Doc Frail to explain why he makes people love him, only to push them away.

 Delmer Daves didn’t write the superior scripts for Broken Arrow, 3:10 to Yuma or The Hanging Tree, but this movie may be his best work of direction.
 Almost every scene makes dynamic use of beautiful Northwestern locations.
 Situations that might be mawkish are visually and dramatically powerful, such as when the sun-blinded Elizabeth stands terrified at the edge of a cliff, overcome by the noises of the mining camp below her.
 The Hanging Tree is sentimental without being sappy and can be surprisingly tough-minded about human nature.
 Skull Creek is a concentration of avarice and restless energy, and violent action is common when the miners get liquored up.
 The instability is anarchic, irrational.
 A celebration for a major strike quickly becomes a riot in which the participants rush to burn down their own town.

-Representing the ‘normal’ miners is Karl Malden’s Frenchy, whose so-called lusty appetites run to rape when the time and place feel right.
-Malden rarely played a villain like this one — at best, Frenchy is a reckless clown, and when he’s drunk he knows no boundaries at all.
-In every instance that reveals his human feelings, his mind quickly turns to selfish thoughts.
+Representing the ‘normal’ miners is Karl Malden’s Frenchy, whose lusty appetite runs to rape when the time and place feel right.
+Malden rarely played a villain like this one — Frenchy is at best a reckless clown, and when drunk he knows no boundaries at all.
 If Frenchy is a typical Gold Rush type, Doc Frail has plenty of reasons to be cynical about the human condition.

-The gold town is an unflattering metaphor for the ‘fifties, with America engaged in a free-for-all of venality.
+The gold town is an unflattering metaphor for the ‘fifties, with America engaged in a venal free-for-all.
 The camp has its gambling and prostitutes, and the miners are an uncouth rabble.
 The notion of puritan decency is used as a weapon by the blue-noses, and seized up by opportunists when needed — as when both Society Redd and George Grubb concentrate on the ‘evil’ doctor to relieve him of his money and his life.

 Watching Austrian actress Maria Schell is a joy.
 Schell made popular European movies but also a number of prestigious art films, including Luchino Visconti’s tragic Le notte bianche and René Clément’s sad Gervaise.
 Richard Brooks’ The Brothers Karamazov was her major Hollywood debut.
 Her ‘Lost Lady’ Elizabeth Mahler is transcendent, one of the most soulful and vibrant women in American westerns.
 Ms. Schell does not fall back on her sweet smile, as she perhaps does too often in some other pictures.
 See also Maxmillian Schell’s engrossing docu on his famous sister, for Schell’s candid life story and rare film clips.

 Although unaware of it at the time, Cooper was only a few pictures away from an early death.
 He had won two Best Acting Oscars and was trying for more quality roles.
-Here he doesn’t employ his familiar ‘cute’ act, where he assures audiences that he’s still the lovable good guy by slipping in endearing little-boy mannerisms.
+He doesn’t employ his familiar ‘cute’ act here, where he assures audiences that he’s still the lovable good guy by slipping in endearing little-boy mannerisms.